 LISTLIB lists a library file.
 Part or all of the library can be listed depending on the number of programs indicated by the prog parameter.
 The LISTLIB directive cannot appear between a LIBRARY and a FINISH.

-The format of LISTLIB is:
+The format of the LISTLIB directive is:

 LISTLIB(prog,lfn)

 prog Program or range of programs to be listed.